josugoar/csp/README.md

 * Custom allocation support.
 This is very easy to implement but would require and additional overhead of at least one function pointer in each control block of shared pointers, since it is not possible to explicitelly do [EBO](https://en.cppreference.com/w/cpp/language/ebo) (Empty Base class Optimization) and it would require to add the corresponding allocation and deallocation functions inside it.
 CSP smart pointers already have an overhead of one function pointer when using the default deleter (free), which is minuscule in comparison to other "generic" solutions that always require memory allocation.

-* C++20 wait/notify atomic functions.
-They are not trivial to implement and are hard to test, so they are not a priority at the moment.
+* ~~C++20 wait/notify atomic functions.
+They are not trivial to implement and are hard to test, so they are not a priority at the moment.~~

+    * Wait/notify is supported BUT the implementation is not lock free, which impacts performance when there is heavy thread congestion, otherwise it's more than fine.

 * Lock-free atomic pointer specializations.
-Same as above.
+Harder to implement.
+See [Inside STL: The atomic shared_ptr](https://devblogs.microsoft.com/oldnewthing/20241219-00/?p=110663).

 ## Example